megakevin/end-point-blog/2025/09/designing-software-architecture-ddd-part-3.md

 ![Architectural slices](designing-software-architecture-ddd-part-3/architectural-slices.png)
 *When needed, different architectural patterns can be deployed to different subdomains within the same bounded context.*

-## Chapter 9: Communication patterns
+## Section 9: Communication patterns

 In the last few sections we've discussed how to implement business logic and how to leverage architectural patterns to organize the code within a bounded context.
 In this section, we will take a higher level view and go beyond the scope of a single bounded context.
 We will learn about patterns of communication across bounded contexts.
 In other words, how to integrate them.